 - Creative Assets: The community’s creative people, arts activities, arts organizations and performing arts/arts creation spaces are the foundation of and are interwoven throughout the placemaking process.

-- Community Input and Involvement: The community has pursued (or has plans to pursue) and received input from the people who live, work and identify with the spaces involved in the creative placemaking process.
+- Community Input and Involvement: The creative placemaking team has pursued (or has plans to pursue) and received input from the people who live, work and identify with the spaces involved in the creative placemaking process.
 Their feedback has been knitted into the project design and they are involved in a meaningful way.

 Explore the full From the Ground Up Creative Placemaking Toolkit for more help.

 Contact Anna Tragesser at atragesser@iac.IN.gov or call (317) 232-1281 for more information.